500tech/angular-kick/README.md

 $ kick generate state [name] [substates...] <options>
 ```

 This will generate a view and a controller for the state under the app/states folder.
-Each state new root state will create a route file in app/routes folder, nested states will be included in that file.
+Each state's new root state will create a route file in app/routes folder, nested states will be included in that file.
 This will also generate unit tests for each controller and a stylesheet for each root state.

 To create nested state, just pass slashes between names, for example: